 Who helps your child?

 4-H Club Leaders are adult volunteers who have been carefully screened and interviewed by the 4-H & Youth Extension Educator.
-Please visit the Beaver County 4-H Volunteer Enrollment page for more information.
+Please visit the For Volunteers page for more information.

 What projects and clubs are available?

-Take a look at the Beaver County 4-H Project Directory and the Beaver County 4-H Club Listings to see what is offered.
+Take a look at the Beaver County 4-H Club Listings to see what is offered.
 Then simply contact our office to be put in touch with a 4-H Leader for the club that best suits your child’s interests.
-The 4-H Leader will give you the details on club activities and meetings times & locations and has all the information you needed to enroll.
+The 4-H Leader will give you the details on club activities and meetings times and locations and has all the information you needed to enroll.